 Once your video is made Chrome-compatible, you should be able to open and play the video in Chrome browser without error.

 It’s straightforward to play videos in the Chrome browser.
-Here are three tips:
+Here are three ways:

 The easiest way to open a video file in Chrome is to drag and drop it to the Chrome shortcut on your desktop.
 Then the browser will open with your video playing automatically.